 But why should I care?

-Okay, maybe you’re not directly affected with this change.
+Okay, maybe you’re not directly affected by this change.
 If you’re not looking to buy political ads in the EU region, you might think that nothing is changing for you.

-On the 28th of March, Facebook introduced new and updated Ad Library to make it easier to learn about all the ads and the Pages that run them.
+In March 2019, Facebook introduced a new and updated Ad Library to make it easier to learn about all the ads and the Pages that run them.

-- Option to see all the active ads any Page is running
+- An option to see all the active ads any Page is running

 - More information about Pages in the library

 - Advertiser spend information for ads related to politics